-The Library regularly acquires scholarly books in marketing, selling and other related disciplines.
+The Library regularly acquires scholarly books in marketing and other related disciplines.
 We are also able to purchase specific books upon request, and we encourage faculty and students to work with librarians to build Marriott Library collections in any needed areas.

-The Library currently maintains subscriptions to many scholarly journals that would support this minor, including: Journal of the Academy of Marketing Science; Journal of Marketing; Journal of Interactive Marketing; Entrepreneurship Theory And Practice; Journal of International Marketing; Journal of Marketing Research; Journal of Consumer Psychology; Industrial Marketing Management; Journal of Advertising; Marketing Theory; Journal of Retailing And Consumer Services; Psychology & Marketing; Journal of Personal Selling & Sales Management; and The American Salesman.
+The Library currently maintains subscriptions to many scholarly journals that would support this program, including journals of major importance to the field: Journal of the Academy of Marketing Science; Journal of Marketing; Journal of Interactive Marketing; Entrepreneurship Theory And Practice; Journal of International Marketing; Journal of Marketing Research; Journal of Consumer Psychology; Industrial Marketing Management; Journal of Advertising; Marketing Theory; Journal of Retailing And Consumer Services; Psychology & Marketing; Journal of Personal Selling & Sales Management; and The American Salesman.